fjiang212/my-notes/certifications/hdpcd-spark.md

 ```
 ![alt text](images/compare1.PNG)

+**Notes: reduceByKey is doing map side combiner, groupByKey is not**
 * **reduceByKey(func, [numTasks])**: Transformation,When called on a dataset of (K, V) pairs, returns a dataset of (K, V) pairs where the values for each key are aggregated using the given reduce function func, which must be of type (V,V) => V. Data is combined at each partition , only one output for one key at each partition to send over network. reduceByKey required combining all your values into another value with the exact same type.
 ```
 Examples